August Jobs Report: Economy Adds 201,000 Jobs; 3.9 Percent Unemployment

 "Over the month, employment increased in professional and business services, health care, wholesale trade, transportation and warehousing, and mining," the BLS said.

+The steady jobs report will likely keep the Federal Reserve on track to boost its key interest rate two more times this year — despite President Trump's criticism of the Fed over raising rates.

-Despite the tight job market, the number of "discouraged workers" — people who aren't looking for jobs because they don't believe anything is out there for them — was 434,000, relatively unchanged from August of 2017.
+The number of "discouraged workers" — people who aren't looking for jobs because they don't believe anything is out there for them — stood at 434,000 last month, relatively unchanged from August 2017.

-"The number of unemployed people, at 6.2 million, was little changed," the BLS's Acting Commissioner William J. Wiatrowski said.
+"The number of unemployed people, at 6.2 million, was little changed," BLS acting Commissioner William J. Wiatrowski said.
 Of that number, 1.3 million people have been searching for work for at least 27 weeks.

 "These long-term unemployed accounted for 21.5 percent of the total unemployed," Wiatrowski said.

-The unemployment picture changed little or none at all across all major demographic groups, the Labor Department agency said.
+The unemployment picture changed little or none at all across all major demographic groups in August, the BLS said.